Smaciolek94/Stock-Price-Analyzer/README.md

 # Stock-Fund-comparison
-The program outputs some decriptive statitsics and performance data as well as pricing charts for selected funds
+The program outputs some decriptive statistics and performance data as well as pricing charts for selected funds

 on the excel sheet